Progressive Binarization with Semi-Structured Pruning for LLMs: Methodology

-During the $k$-th pruning round, we can alternately update $\mu_k$ and $\alpha_k$ to further reduce $\mathcal{L}_2$.
-We perform total $M-N$ steps of pruning until all pruning elements are removed.
-For the detailed procedure of the SPBO method, refer to Algorithm~\ref{mainalg}.
+During the $k$-th pruning round, we can alternately update $\mu$ and $\alpha$ for \(\tau\) steps to further reduce $\mathcal{L}$.
+We perform total $M$-$N$ steps of pruning until all pruning elements are removed.
 The detailed derivation of optimizing $\mu$ and $\alpha$ can be found in the supplementary material.